toonsegers/verifiable_mpc/README.md

 ## Installation

-This implementation depends on MPyC (version 0.74 or above), gmpy2 and Secure Groups [https://github.com/toonsegers/sec_groups/].
+This implementation depends on MPyC (version 0.7.9 or above).

 Install latest version of MPyC: